 Investments classified within Level 3 have significant unobservable inputs, as they trade infrequently or not at all.
-Level 3 instruments include contributions due from charitable trusts and beneficial interest in perpetual trusts.
-When observable prices are not available for these securities, the Foundation uses one or more valuation techniques (e.g., the market approach, the income approach, or the cost approach) for which sufficient and reliable data is available.
+Level 3 instruments include beneficial interest in charitable trusts and in perpetual trusts.
+When observable prices are not available for Level 3 securities, the Foundation uses one or more valuation techniques (e.g., the market approach, the income approach, or the cost approach) for which sufficient and reliable data is available.
 Within Level 3, the use of the market approach generally consists of using comparable market transactions, while the use of the income approach generally consists of the net present value of estimated future cash flows, adjusted as appropriate for liquidity, credit, market, and/or other risk factors.